tumbati/.github/profile/README.md

 # Tumbati: Innovating Solutions through Technology

-Welcome to Tumbati – where technology meets innovation to create impactful solutions! 🚀
+Welcome to Tumbati – where ideas meet infinite possibilities! 🚀

 ## About Us